nightscout/nightscout.github.io/docs/uploader/uploaders.md

 ## Medtronic

 If your sensor system is able to directly upload to CareLink then Nightscout might be able to get the information directly from the cloud using the `mmconnect` plugin.
-Unfortunately, this is **not possible anymore using Heroku** without a bridge device.
+Unfortunately, this is **not possible anymore using cloud hosted Nightscout sites** without an Android bridge device with a [private version of xDrip+](https://github.com/benceszasz/xDripCareLinkFollower) .

-You can use an Android phone with a [private version of xDrip+](https://github.com/benceszasz/xDripCareLinkFollower) (see also [here](https://bigdigital.home.blog/category/xdrip/) for a customized version for smartbands), a [computer](https://github.com/FredMK/minimed-connect-to-nightscout-wrapper) or a [Raspberry Pi](https://github.com/psonnera/minimed-connect-to-nightscout-wrapper/wiki) to bridge CareLink to Nightscout.

 <img src="..\img\Upload04.png" />